-- 1. The release guidelines set out in Attachment A are established for the purposes required under Oregon Laws 2021, chapter 643, and apply to any standing Presiding Judge Pretrial Release Order (PRO) required under ORS 135.233(1). - 2.
-Each Presiding Judge of a circuit court shall enter a standing PRO as required under ORS 135.233(1) that complies with the guidelines set out in Attachment A. An order entered under this paragraph shall include an operative date of July 1, 2022. - 3.
+- 1. The release guidelines set out in Attachment A are established for the purposes required under Oregon Laws 2021, chapter 643, and apply to any standing PRO required under ORS 135.233(1). - 2.
+Each Presiding Judge of a circuit court shall enter a standing PRO as required under ORS 135.233(1) that complies with the guidelines set out in Attachment A. An order entered under this paragraph shall include an operative date of July 1, 2023. - 3.
 The State Court Administrator is authorized to determine the release guideline category into which each Oregon felony and misdemeanor falls, in accordance with Attachment A, and shall create a list setting out that determination ("Release Guidelines Categorization List").
 The State Court Administrator shall regularly update the Release Guidelines Categorization List and make it publicly available on the OJD website.
-The Release Guidelines Categorization List is intended to be available as a tool to assist the sheriff of the county, or the entity supervising the local correctional facility, with the application of the release guidelines established in this order. - 4.
-This order is effective immediately.
+The Release Guidelines Categorization List is intended to be available as a tool to assist the sheriff of the county, or the entity supervising the local correctional facility, with the application of the release guidelines established in this order.